 - Commence your chosen enforcement option at the appropriate Court with the assistance of Court Registry staff.

-- Indicate the court where the affidavit is being lodged i.e. Local Court, District Court or Supreme Court.
+- Indicate the court where the affidavit is being lodged.
+For example the Magistrates' Court, County Court or Supreme Court.

-- The affidavit is to be filed with the adjudication certificate.
-It must be sworn on the day the adjudication certificate is filed in court.
+- The affidavit is to accompany the filing of an adjudication certificate.
+It must be sworn on the day upon which the adjudication certificate is filed in the court.
 Usually, there will be an officer of the Court before whom the affidavit can be sworn.
 It can also be sworn before a Justice of the Peace or a solicitor.

 Present the adjudication certificate and the affidavit to an officer of the Court.
 Pay the court filing fee and the officer will register the certificate as a Court judgement.

-The claimant may also use the money order to pursue bankruptcy proceedings in the Federal Magistrates Court.
+The claimant may also rely on the money order to issue a bankruptcy notice against the Respondent and pursue bankruptcy proceedings in the Federal Magistrates Court.

-- Seizure and Sale of Property: An enforcement officer may take possession of the respondent's property and sell it by public auction.
-This includes all real and personal property in which the respondent has an interest, other than exempt property.
+- Seizure and Sale of Property: An enforcement officer may take possession of the property of the respondent and sell it by public auction.
+This includes all real and personal property in which the respondent has a legal or beneficial interest, other than exempt property.
 Proceeds from the auction are then paid to the claimant to satisfy the debt.

 - Redirection of Debts: The Court may order that the debts payable to the respondent by a third party be redirected to the claimant.
 The third party must pay the debt in accordance with the Court order.